H4ckB4s3/dprofile/README.md

 # Note:
 This is an experimental demo.
 It uses https://easyhandshake.com (by [pinheadmz](https://github.com/pinheadmz)) to fetch the TXT records and currently supports off-chain TXT records only.
 It works with Handshake HNS TLDs, HNS SLDs, and ICANN SLDs.

-The primary goal of this demo is to establish a universal standard for TXT records and pave the way for APIs supporting wallets, clients, logins,...
+The primary goal of this demo is to establish a universal standard for TXT records and pave the way for APIs supporting wallets, socials, logins,...

 ## License